Areev Documentation

 Areev is a knowledge database that gives AI agents long-term, structured memory.
 It stores every piece of knowledge as an immutable, content-addressed grain in the .mg binary format.

-Areev encrypts every grain at rest with AES-256-GCM, chains them into a tamper-evident audit trail, and verifies the database against 91 compliance checks spanning 7 regulations (GDPR, HIPAA, EU AI Act, CCPA, LGPD, PIPL, SOX).
+Areev encrypts every grain at rest with AES-256-GCM, chains them into a tamper-evident audit trail, and verifies the database against 88 baseline compliance checks (up to 92 with distributed and auth features enabled) spanning 7 regulations (GDPR, HIPAA, EU AI Act, CCPA, LGPD, PIPL, SOX).
 Each grain carries its own type, provenance, confidence score, and policy metadata.

 Areev implements the Open Memory Specification (OMS) 1.2, which defines 10 grain types for classifying memories.
 The engine combines Fjall LSM storage, Tantivy BM25 full-text search, HNSW vector similarity, and a hexastore for graph traversal — fused into a single query path via Reciprocal Rank Fusion (RRF).